celery/celery/docs/getting-started/next-steps.rst

 In the background
 ~~~~~~~~~~~~~~~~~

-In production you'll want to run the worker in the background, this is
+In production you'll want to run the worker in the background,
 described in detail in the :ref:`daemonization tutorial <daemonizing>`.

 The daemonization scripts uses the :program:`celery multi` command to